adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Winning isn’t everything, but wanting to win is. - Vince Lombardi</code></pre>
+<pre><code>1 » If you don’t like your destiny, don’t accept it. - Naruto Uzumaki</code></pre>
-<pre><code>2 » Our lives begin to end the day we become silent about things that matter. - Martin Luther King Jr.</code></pre>
+<pre><code>2 » When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us. - Helen Keller</code></pre>
-<pre><code>3 » I too will obtain everything that I desire.
-Not because someone asked me to do it, but because I know in my heart that I have something worth fighting for. - Julis Alexia Van Riessfeld</code></pre>
+<pre><code>3 » No One Knows What The Outcome Will Be So Choose Whatever You ll Regret The Least - Levi Ackerman</code></pre>
 </details>

 <!--END_SECTION:waka-->